 © Kristian Bertel, All Rights Reserved

-Busy people in Delhi, India.
+Busy people are walking in Delhi, India.

 A diversity of its own